csc7/PP5_CI_GDEC/README.md

 Therefore, the final keywords for the projects are the following 18 ones:
 "DEM books", "DEM data", "DEM software", "DEM training", "Geophysical data", "Buy DEM data", "Geophysical book", "Buy Resistivity data", "Gravimetry data", "Buy Gravimetry data", "Resistivity books", "Buy Magnetometry data", "Magnetometry software", "Gravimetry books", "Buy geophysical data", "Magnetometry books", "DEM", "Geophysical".

-On the other hand, keyworkd staffing was also carried out when possible, for example, in headings and "<strong>" tags.
+On the other hand, keyworkd staffing was also carried out when possible, for example, in headings and "strong" tags.
 Social links include the attibute "rel" with "noopener" in order to have search engines not including these links in their search rankings.
 Images include an "alt" attribute as descriptive for the image as possible (including a meaningful file name).
 In the metadata we include the descritpion of the e-commerce and these 17 keyworkds.

 Finally, we include the sitemap.xml (in the root folder) to increase the chances of a higher rank in search engines and help them on finding relevant content, and a robots.txt to "tell" them where "not to navigate" (which simoultaneously increase the ranking of the site since they consider a site that contains a file like this of goog quality).